Josh Sheehan: Bolton Wanderers

 At the conclusion of his contract at Newport, Sheehan joined League One club Bolton Wanderers on a two-year deal on 7 June 2021.
 His competitive debut came on 7 August 2021, when he scored a 20-yard free kick in a 3–3 draw against Milton Keynes Dons.
-On 20 November 2021, Bolton confirmed that Sheehan had been ruled out for the remainder of the 2021-22 season with a knee ligament injury.
+On 20 November 2021, Bolton confirmed that Sheehan had been ruled out for the remainder of the 2021–22 season with a knee ligament injury.

+On 2 April 2023, he started in the 2023 EFL Trophy final which Bolton won 4–0 against Plymouth Argyle.
+Following defeat in the play-offs, he was offered a new contract at the end of the 2022–23 season which he signed on 5 June 2023, extending his stay for two years.
+In November 2024 Sheehan extended his contract to the end of the 2026-27 season.

 International career

 In September 2014, Sheehan was called up to the Wales under-21 squad for matches against Finland under-21 and Lithuania under-21.
 Sheehan made his Wales under-21 debut in a 2–2 draw against Finland.

 On 5 November 2020, Sheehan received his first call-up to the Wales senior squad for matches during November against the US, Finland and Republic of Ireland.

-He won his first senior cap on 12 November 2020 as a half time substitute in the 0-0 friendly match against the USA.
+He won his first senior cap on 12 November 2020 as a half time substitute in the 0–0 friendly match against the USA.

+On 5 June 2024, it was announced that Sheehan would captain the Wales senior squad for the first time in their friendly against Gibraltar.
+He captained Wales to a 0–0 draw on 6 June 2024.